sync4j/sync4j/README.md

 ## Usage

 Here are some basic examples.
 Please have a look at the [javadoc](https://www.javadoc.io/doc/com.fathzer/sync4j) for more details about configuration and available functionnalities.
+Please note that these examples requires the [pCloud provider](https://github.com/fathzer/sync4j-pcloud).

 Copy a file from pCloud to a local folder:
 ```java